 The First Home Super Saver (FHSS) Scheme allows you to save money faster for your first home with the concessional tax treatment of super.
 You can make additional voluntary salary sacrificed superannuation contributions up to $15,000 per year (and $30,000 in total) into your complying superannuation fund which can be withdrawn to help finance a first home deposit.

 Compulsory superannuation employer contributions and contributions in respect of defined benefit funds are not eligible for the FHSS scheme.
 Various other eligibility conditions must be satisfied.

 The FHSS scheme is primarily aimed at low to middle income earners – speak to your CPA Australia-registered tax agent to get more information.

 Tax offsets directly reduce your tax payable and can add up to a sizeable amount.
 Eligibility for tax offsets generally depends on your income, family circumstances and conditions for particular offsets.

-Taxpayers should check their eligibility for tax offsets which include, among others, the low- and middle-income tax offset, senior Australians and pensioners offset and the offset for superannuation contributions on behalf of a low-income spouse.
+Taxpayers should check their eligibility for tax offsets which include, amongst others, the low and middle-income tax offset, senior Australians and pensioners offset and the offset for superannuation contributions on behalf of a low-income spouse.